lborg019/alain.xyz/packages/portfolio/blog/raw-vulkan/index.md

 ![Descriptor Pool](assets/descriptor-sets.svg)

-**Descriptor Sets** store the resources bound to the binding points in a shader.
-It connects the binding points of a shader with the buffers and images used for those bindings.
+**Descriptor Sets** store the resources bound to the binding points in a shader (Basically Uniforms).
+They connect the binding points of a shader with the buffers and images used for those bindings.

 In React Fiber there's the idea of a frequently updated view and a not frequently updated view.
 Unreal Engine 4 shares this with two global uniform families for frequently (called variable parameters) and not frequently (constant parameters) updated uniforms.
 Descriptor Sets are where you would make this distinction in Vulkan.

+Descriptor sets are composed of **Descriptor Set Layouts**, which are then composed of **Descriptor Set Bindings**, the individual bindings a uniform struct has.

+In Vulkan, Uniforms must be contiguous structs of data that are multiples of 128 bits (So SIMD vector sized blocks).

 ```cpp
 // Binding 0: Uniform buffer (Vertex shader)